BerensRWU/Complex_YOLO/README.md

 A script for the detection of bounding boxes from BEV.

 ### evaluation.py
 A script for the evaluation of the predicted bounding boxes.
-Here we need to calculate whether the prediction is a true positive or not and the average precision.
+Calculation whether the prediction is a true positive or not and the average precision.

 # How to use this Repo for the LiDAR RADAR lecture
 If you want to use this repository for the LiDAR RADAR lecture, you have two ways:
 ## Terminal
 To run on your own machine in the terminal, download this repository.
 Install python and all requirements.
-Define the path to the data in utils/config.py it should have the order like in section Astyx HiRes.
+Define the path to the data in ```utils/config.py``` it should have the order like in section Astyx HiRes.
 Now we can run the main function in the terminal:
 ```
 python main.py
 ```